-As described in Appendix M, the Gate-Open and Gate-Close events at the local and remote end-points must be synchronized to prevent possible theft of service scenarios.
+Appendix A Gate-Open and Gate-Close events at the local and remote end-points must be synchronized to prevent possible theft of service scenarios.
 This synchronization is accomplished using either CMS internal logic or, in the case of multiple CMS', using CMS-to-CMS signaling.